inSileco/inSileco.github.io/content/post/makrdownEverywhere/index.markdown

 According to [Wikipedia](https://en.wikipedia.org/wiki/Markdown):

 > Markdown is a lightweight markup language with plain text formatting syntax.
-It is designed so that it can be converted to HTML and many other formats using a tool by the same name Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
-As the initial description of Markdown contained ambiguities and unanswered questions, many implementations and extensions of Markdown appeared over the years to answer these issues.
+> It is designed so that it can be converted to HTML and many other formats using
+> a tool by the same name Markdown is often used to format readme files, for
+> writing messages in online discussion forums, and to create rich text using a
+> plain text editor.
+As the initial description of Markdown contained ambiguities
+> and unanswered questions, many implementations and extensions of Markdown
+> appeared over the years to answer these issues.

-In this post I'd like to expand on this and write down some thoughts I have regarding Markdown.
+In this post I'd like to expand on this and write down some thoughts I have about Markdown.
 My goal is to shed some light on the exact nature of Markdown which would hopefully explains why Markdown is everywhere through different flavors.
-I would conclude this posts by asking whether Markdown is a suitable option for academic writing.
+I would conclude this post by asking whether Markdown is a suitable option for academic writing.

 ## Origin and philosophy

-If you scroll down the Wikipedia page, you would learn that Markdown was first released in 2004 (Facebook was born this year) by John Gruber and you will find the URL of the *orignal webpage* on daringfireball.net, *i.e.* https://daringfireball.net/projects/markdown/.
+If you scroll down the Wikipedia page, you'll learn that Markdown was first released in 2004 (the year of Facebook's birth) by John Gruber on the orignal
-There you will find:
+webpage: *i.e.* https://daringfireball.net/projects/markdown/ where you''ll find:

 1. details about the Markdown's philosophy,
-1. a description of the original syntax,
+2. a description of the original syntax,
-2. how the conversion is made, *i.e.* a call to a markdown-to-html converter written in [Perl](https://www.Perl.org/): `Markdown.pl`,
+3. how the conversion is made, *i.e.* a call to a markdown-to-html converter written in [Perl](https://www.Perl.org/): `Markdown.pl`,
 4. a small [web application](https://daringfireball.net/projects/markdown/dingus) to try Markdown.